charlie-vf/genshin-recipes-blog-api/README.md

 - Gunicorn - corsheaders
 - SimpleJWT - tokens

-## **Deployment**
+## **Set Up & Deployment**

 This API project was created using a GitPod workspace, commited to Git, pushed to GitHub and deployed on Heroku.
+It is designed to work in conjunction with a front-end site.

+As this project uses django, external database, Cloudinary & Pillow, the following steps will detail how to install and link these.

-Before deployment, ensure:
+Before final deployment, ensure:

-- Development is set to False in settings.py
+- Debug is off in settings.py
 - You have created a Procfile with the relevant information, e.g. web
 - Your requirements.txt file is up to date
+- You have migrated all models
+- Your secret key is hidden

 Environment Set-Up: